Skip to content

 Example Metrics Output

-# TYPE sockudo_active_connections gauge
+# TYPE sockudo_connected gauge

-sockudo_active_connections{app_id="demo-app"} 42
+sockudo_connected{app_id="demo-app",port="6001"} 42

-# HELP sockudo_messages_sent_total Total messages sent
+# HELP sockudo_ws_messages_sent_total Total messages sent

-# TYPE sockudo_messages_sent_total counter
+# TYPE sockudo_ws_messages_sent_total counter

-sockudo_messages_sent_total{app_id="demo-app",channel_type="public"} 1234
+sockudo_ws_messages_sent_total{app_id="demo-app",port="6001"} 1234

 # HELP sockudo_http_request_duration_seconds HTTP request duration